biocore/empress/README.md

 This interaction between Empress and Emperor can go the other direction.
 Selecting a node on the Empress plot will enlarge the samples in Emperor in which that feature is present.

 Another way to explore our data is to select samples on Emperor and look for the corresponding features present in these samples in Empress.
 In Emperor, hold the shift button and draw a box around a sample.
 The Empress plot will now temporarily highlight the branches corresponding to that sample.
 If you select multiple samples from different body-sites, Empress will only highlight the branches/nodes that are unique to those sample types.
 The shared branches remain uncolored.
-Let’s see how we can utilize this function in our dataset.
+Let's see how we can utilize this function in our dataset.

 You may have noticed that in the Emperor plot one of the *Right Palm* samples is strangely clustering closer to the gut samples rather than the other palm samples.
 On Emperor, select some of the gut samples as well as some of the palm samples from the right hand side, taking care to not include the outlier palm sample on the left.
 On the Empress plot you will see several branches light up as either red, orange, or blue.
 These colors represent the unique features found in only that body-site; shared features are left uncolored.

 ![empire_sample_selection_gut_and_palm](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empire_sample_selection_gut_and_palm.gif)

 Once the samples have been deselected (within a couple of seconds), select the outlier palm sample + one of the gut samples.
 What do you notice?
-You’ll see that comparatively few unique red or orange branches light up, suggesting that this sample shares many more features with the gut samples than the other palm samples.\*
+You'll see that comparatively few unique red or orange branches light up, suggesting that this sample shares many more features with the gut samples than the other palm samples.\*

 ![empire_sample_selection_outlierpalm_plus_gut](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empire_sample_selection_outlierpalm_plus_gut.gif)